-Romania: Increased imported electricity on 31st August2.
-September 2020. / SEE Energy News
+Romania: Increased imported electricity on 31st August, SEE Energy News

 Due to increasing temperatures and the fact that only one unit of nuclear power plant Cernavoda was operational, Romania imported over 1,000 MW of electricity in the morning of 31 August, the amount even exceeding 1,400 MW in some hours, according to data published by electricity transmission system operator Transelectrica.

 The highest volume of imports – 1,402 MW, was reached at 09:00, with the amount gradually decreasing to around 1,000 MW at 12:00.
 National electricity production averaged at 7,799 MW, while production reached 6,796 MW.
 Hydro-based production has the largest share with 34 %, followed by coal (20 %), natural gas (18 %), nuclear (14 %), solar (10 %), wind (0.69 %) and biomass with 0.66 % share.